Powerlearnproject/se-assignment-day-2-git-and-github-Mathekachris/README.md

    Sensitive information and proprietary code can be safely stored and protected.
 2. Privacy for internal project
    Suitable for projects that are only meant for internal use within an organisation.

+Disadvantages of private repository
+1. Limited collaboration
+   Fewer people can contribute to your code, potentially hindering development speed
+2. No public visibility
+   your code is not readily accessible to the wider developer.
 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.